schappim/mBot-Gitbook/section-1-chapter-4-attaching-the-mcore-to-the-chassis.md

 ---

-Take one of the two pairs of the adhesive velcro strip and attach it on the bottom of the battery pack \(only peel of the piece of paper that protects the adhesive tape from one of the velcro strips, and leave the other on for now\).
+Take one of the two pairs of the adhesive velcro strip and attach it on the bottom of the battery pack \(only peel off the piece of paper that protects the adhesive tape from one of the velcro strips, and leave the other on for now\).

 ![](/assets/2017-03-15_14-13-01.png)

 \[Image 1.4.1: Attach one velcro pair strip to the battery pack\]

-Then, remove second piece of paper that protect the adhesive tape of the second the second velcro strip, and push it against the top of the mBot chassis to make it stick.
+Then, remove second piece of paper that protects the adhesive tape of the second velcro strip, and push it against the top of the mBot chassis to make it stick.

 At this point, also insert the four AA batteries, because soon we will be placing the mCore controller over the battery pack.

 ---

-**Professional tip:** Place the battery pack in a way so the its cable comes out at the front of the mBot.
+**Professional tip:** Place the battery pack so the cable comes out at the front of the mBot.
 This way, the cable has got a longer distance to travel to the back of the mBot where the battery socket will be.
 This will make it less likely that the cable will interfere with the wheels.

 ---